The Training API is currently in private preview. Request early access to get started.

 See the Price comparison vs Tinker calculator to estimate scenario-based costs on Fireworks Dedicated against Tinker’s per-token pricing.Next steps

-- Training and Sampling — end-to-end API walkthrough
+- Dedicated Training and Sampling — deployment-sampling lifecycle

 - Loss Functions — built-in and custom loss functions